-Phillip Davidson is a parent and a writer, who writes about business and technology, among other topics.
+Christopher Hundley is a parent and a writer, who writes about business and technology, and other topics of interest.

 In recent years, the U.S. Centers for Disease Control has sounded the alarm about the dire long-term risks of a sedentary lifestyle and implemented several public health initiatives as a response.
 "10,000 steps a day" has been the centerpiece of current fitness trackers, such as Fitbit.
 And untold numbers of personal fitness vlogs, news stories, and articles have reinforced 10,000 steps as a goal for which we should all strive.